Criminal Justice Courses

 Gain basic skills and knowledge in traffic accident investigation.
 Practical applications and techniques required to conduct a field investigation are emphasized.
 Basics of traffic control and traffic laws also are presented.

 Self-development activities are provided to assist students in gaining employment after graduation.
 Activities include civil service examinations, both written and oral, and exercises in professional conduct.
 Each student will go through initial physical assessments, physical training and final physical assessment in preparation for hiring standards and academy level testing standards.

 Examines concepts, extent and costs of white-collar and organized crime.
 "Upperclass" offenders are described/contrasted to the common "street" criminals.
 Individual/organizational forms of white-collar crime are reviewed and assessed.
 Special attention is paid to the use of criminal law in the control of what was once a civil arena.

 Introduces concepts, approaches and methods for conducting and analyzing empirical research for criminal justice settings.
 Topics covered include: quantitative and qualitative research, surveying, sampling, data tabulation and assessing how to choose the appropriate method for specific law enforcement situations.

 Interpersonal communication skills and with practical applications for criminal justice settings.
 Topics include: effective listening, techniques for diffusing emotionally charged situations, recognizing criminal behavior dynamics, effective confrontation strategies and identifying problematic behaviors.
 Designed to increase observation and articulation skills used in emotionally charged situations common in criminal justice environments.

 Cooperative Work Experience

-The second level of Cooperative Work Experience is intended to continue providing authentic experiences in the world of work by applying knowledge and skills learned in the classroom to a working environment.
+Second level of experience is intended to continue providing authentic experiences in the world of work by applying knowledge and skills learned in the classroom to a working environment.
 Variable credit class.
-Prerequisites: instructor’s permission.
+Prerequisites: instructor's permission.